lagdo/polr-admin/README.md

 The package provides various functions returning the HTML, Javascript and CSS codes to be inserted into a template.

-First of all, let's consider the following Laravel controller, where the `Jaxon` and `PolrAdmin` objects are injected in the `index()` method.
+First of all, let's consider the following Laravel controller, where the `Jaxon` and `PolrAdmin` objects are injected in the `index()` method and passed to a template.

 ```php
 use Jaxon\Laravel\Jaxon;